Wild Rice and Spinach Salad

-You can serve this sucker at warm, at room temperature, or cold.
+You can serve this Wild Rice Spinach Salad warm, at room temperature, or cold.
 It’s good in any and all forms.

-I think this salad is what this challenge is all about.
+I think this Wild Rice Spinach Salad is what this challenge is all about.
 You don’t need a lot of really fancy ingredients to make a great meal.
 Keep it simple and fresh and it’s hard to go wrong.